Skip to content

 • Obsidian — Excellent integration via the Excalidraw plugin.

-• Mermaid — Text-to-diagram alternative.
+• Mermaid — Text-to-diagram alternative; native support added in 2026.

 • Nextcloud — Can be used to store and sync .excalidraw files.